postmanlabs/labs-docs/v6/postman/environments_and_globals/intro_to_environments_and_globals.md

 Let’s say you have three API endpoints that use the same domain - your-domain.com.
 You can save this domain as a variable and instead of repeating the value, you can use {{domain}}/endpoint1 and {{domain}}/endpoint2 in the request builder.
 Now, if your domain changes to another-domain.com, you just have to change this value once.

-With Postman’s scripting engine you can set variable values, copy data from one request and use it in another request.
+With Postman’s scripting engine you can set variable values, copy data from one request, and use it in another request.

+In a nutshell, variables enable you to:

 * Reuse values so you can keep your code DRY (Don’t Repeat Yourself)
 * Configure your setup to accommodate different users or environments
 * Extract data from responses and chain together requests in a collection

+To learn how to use variables in Postman, see [Variables](/docs/v6/postman/environments_and_globals/variables){:target="_blank"}.

 Now that we know how varibles work in Postman, let's discuss environments and globals.